-(Feb.
-3, 2016) - On Wednesday, Jan.
-27 the H-E-B School of Business & Administration (HEBSBA) at the University of the Incarnate Word (UIW) crowned two masters of the market.
+SAN ANTONIO - On Wednesday, Jan.
+27, 2016, the H-E-B School of Business and Administration at University of the Incarnate Word crowned two masters of the market.
 Winners of the UIW Investor Challenge and the Jefferson Bank Investor Challenge were recognized for their dedication to portfolio management.

 Senior finance major Maximiliano Balli was awarded the top prize of $500 for finishing with the highest grossing portfolio in the First annual UIW Investor Challenge.
 Balli ended the competition with a $1,359.014 portfolio total, an impressive 36% return rate.

 The UIW Investor Challenge attracted more than 130 students from 15 undergraduate programs including engineering management, biology, psychology and music.
 Participants were given $1 million in a virtual portfolio housed in the stock market simulation software StockTrak.

 Participants spent three months monitoring the ebb and flow of the world’s markets.
 For Balli, the most crucial resources for smart investing are information, patience and strong coffee: “I would usually check the Asian markets in the middle of the night, figure out how the European markets were going to open through the sentiment, see how Europe opened, check U.S. futures and then finally trade.”

 Although there was only one first place prize, Balli referenced the collaborativeness of the competitors, a sharp contrast to the Gordon Gekko-esque trading style of Wall Street megalomania.
 “I have a lot of respect for my competitors,” said Balli.
 “I know a lot of them personally and professionally, so we bounced a lot of ideas off of one another.”